hdvanegasm/hdvanegasm/README.md

 😄 My name is Hernán Darío Vanegas Madrigal.
 I have a Bachelor's degree in Computer Engineering and Bachelor's degree in Mathematics.
 I'm currently an MSc. student in Applied Mathematics at National University of Colombia.
-I am interested in algorithm analysis and cryptography.
+I am interested in cryptography and algorithm analysis.
 In general, I am interested in applying abstract mathematic concepts to computer science areas.

 🌱 I am currently learning secure multi-party computation and its applications to machine learning.